 Dharma Merchant Services is a privately owned credit card processing company founded in 2007.
 The company provides merchant services to B2B, restaurant, and storefront businesses, and also offers discounted rates to non-profit entities.
 Not only is Dharma focused on providing its customers with fair and transparent pricing and services, but it also cares about making a difference in the world and its community.
 Dharma’s commitment to sustainability and social responsibility is evident by its status as a B Corp and its promise to donate a percentage of its profits every year.
 This is why we chose Dharma Merchant Services as the credit card processing company that's best for social responsibility.

-As a BBB-accredited business, Dharma has an A+ rating but has low one-star customer reviews (based on two customer reviews).
+Dharma has an A+ rating but is not BBB accredited, and has no customer reviews.
 The company offers interchange-plus pricing, meaning you’ll pay a fixed rate and per-transaction fee above the interchange rate attached to the card your customer used.
 Although the pricing is more complicated than some other providers, Dharma offers a cost calculator that can help you estimate and compare costs.
 Plus, you won’t be required to sign a long-term contract, and next-day funding is often available.
 You can get support from Dharma by phone or email.

 Best for Extra Features: Helcim

 Helcim is a privately owned credit card processing company that was founded in 2007 and is focused on providing merchants with a transparent, smart, and affordable payment solution.
 You won’t sign a long-term contract, its pricing is transparent, and you’ll automatically receive discounts with a processing volume increase.